adrian-cucuet/python-the-mansion/README.md

 Link to repository on GitHub can be found [here](https://github.com/adrian-cucuet/project3-python-game)

-## Design
+## How to play

 * The overall aim of the project is to create and adventure game, where the player is has to solve several quests in order to find the killer.
-* The story

-# Testing
+* The user has to find clues around the mansion.
+It all starts wiht the story introduction about the aim of the game.
+* Every quest has a story and possible answers to questions.
+The user need to decide what answer to choose.
+* If the user is coming to a dead end, the game will automatically bring him back to the last quest.

+## Planning

+## Validator

+* No errors identified from syntax check online [infoheap](https://infoheap.com/python-lint-online/)

+* Project code passed through the CI Python Linter with no issues.
+The only issues were related to longer code, but that has to do with the emoji codes.

+![CI Python Linter](/images/CI-linter.png)

 ## Buges fixed

 * During testing I found the input is case sensitive.
 I fixed the issue by using .lower() on the users answers.

 * I created an error message highlighted in red.
 The user is prompt with an error message about what answer is expected.

-## Validator Testing

-* Project code passed through the CI Python Linter with no issues.
-The only issues were related to longer code, but that has to do with the emoji codes.

-![CI Python Linter](/images/CI-linter.png)

 ## Unfixed Bugs